Call Us Today

 Concord, NH DWI Lawyer

-Shaheen & Gordon's Concord DWI lawyers regularly defend DWI cases in District Courts throughout New Hampshire.
-We have tried scores of impaired driving cases, litigating Administrative License Suspension hearings along the way.
-Our Concord, NH DWI attorneys have the experience to test the State's case, negotiate on your behalf, and, where necessary, put their best foot forward on your behalf at trial, confronting law enforcement.
+Shaheen & Gordon, P.A.’s Concord DWI lawyers regularly defend DWI/DUI cases in District Courts throughout New Hampshire.
+We have tried scores of impaired driving cases, litigating license suspension hearings along the way.
+Our Concord, NH DWI attorneys have the experience to test the State's case, negotiate on your behalf, and, where necessary, put their best foot forward on your behalf at trial.

 How New Hampshire Law Defines Drunk Driving